v5ma/selfawarenetworks/map.wiki.home.md

 ###: Reading & Writing your thoughts and internal representations.
 Connecting the human brain to artificial intelligence.

 Cycle 1.x Ilya Prigogine: Whole Brain Physics as a dissipative system **Entified**

 Phenomenological Consciousness is the rendered & temporally entified volumetric representation of reality passing between Oscillating Neural Arrays that Project or Incept Renderings to subsequent Oscillating Neural Arrays that "perceive" in their receptive field the information of the previous arrays.
 Rendered information is perceived in the oscillating sequences of neural arrays in physical information vortex of the brain, resulting in the generation of phenomenological consciousness.

 Thermodynamics * maximum entropy (convergent integration of information configuration (synaptic cohesion) in a harmonic resonance field)

-the number of possible states range from a single oscillation, between existence and non-existence, between 0 and 1
+The number of possible states range from a single oscillation, between existence and non-existence, between 0 and 1

 Why is the brain a Finite State Machine?
 The total sum of all possible calculations.